zeebe-io/enhancements/ZEP008-hot-backup.md

 ##### Coordinator
 A coordinator is a node in the cluster that coordinates the backup process of the partitions.
 Coordinator is stateless.
 Coordinator receives a request to take backup from the user and sends a response back to the user regarding the status of the backup.

-On receiving a `TriggerBackup backupId` request:
+On receiving a `TakeBackup backupId` request:
 - Sends a command `checkpoint:create backupId` to all partitions
 - When coordinator receives a response from all partitions, it sends the response back to the user.